Complete reducibility and subgroups of exceptional algebraic groups: G -complete reducibility

-\begin{remarks} \leavevmode \begin{enumerate}[label=(\alph*)] \item In case \ref{prop:irredclass-iii}, the bilinear form $B$ on $V$ preserved by $G\cong\SO_{2n}$ is alternating when $\Char k = 2$, hence every $1$-space is isotropic.
-Now $G_v$ preserves the space $\left< v \right>^\perp$ of codimension $1$ in $V$, and as $v$ is nonsingular, $q$ is non-degenerate on this space, so $G_v\cong\SO_{2n+1}$ is simple of type $B_{n-1}$.
-For more details, see for instance \cite[Prop.~4.1.7]{MR1057341}. \item This proposition can be applied to any simple group of type $A$--$D$, such as $\PSp_{2n}$ or the half-spin groups of type $D_n$.
-For if $G$ is simple and classical then $G$ is related to some $\Cl(V)$ by a quotient or an extension by a finite central subgroup (scheme)---or if $G$ is a half-spin group, then one of each.
+\begin{remarks} \leavevmode \begin{enumerate}[label=(\alph*)] \item In case \ref{prop:irredclass-iii}, the bilinear form preserved by $G\cong\SO_{2n}$ is alternating when $\Char k = 2$, hence every $1$-space is isotropic.
+Now $G_v$ preserves the space $\left< v \right>^\perp$ of codimension $1$ in $V$, and as $v$ is nonsingular, $q$ is non-degenerate on this space, so $G_v\cong\SO_{2n-1}$ is simple of type $B_{n-1}$.
+For more details, see for instance \cite[Proposition~4.1.7]{MR1057341}. \item This proposition can be applied to any simple group of type $A$--$D$, such as $\PSp_{2n}$ or the half-spin groups of type $D_n$.
+For if $G$ is simple and classical then $G$ is related to some $\Cl(V)$ by a quotient or an extension by a finite central subgroup---or if $G$ is a half-spin group, then one of each\footnote{In characteristic $2$ or if $G$ has type $A_{n}$ with $p \mid n + 1$, one must work with central subgroup \emph{schemes}, since the possibilities for $G$ can be isomorphic as abstract groups.
+However, this does not impact our discussion here.}.
 If $Z$ is such a finite central subgroup then as $G$ is connected and reductive, $Z$ is contained in all maximal tori, hence in all parabolic subgroups.
 It follows that a subgroup $H$ of $G$ is $G$-irr if and only if its preimage $HZ$ or quotient $HZ/Z$ is $G$-irr.
-Furthermore if $\Char k = 2$ then taking the quotient by the $1$-dimensional radical of the bilinear form induces an \emph{exceptional isogeny} $\psi: \SO_{2n+1}\to\Sp_{2n}$.\footnote{more details on p.~\pageref{bn_cn}.} In this case, $\psi$ is bijective and it follows that $H\subseteq \SO_{2n+1}$ is $\SO_{2n+1}$-cr if and only if $\psi(H)$ is $\Sp_{2n}$-cr. \end{enumerate} \end{remarks}
+Furthermore if $\Char k = 2$ then taking the quotient by the $1$-dimensional radical of the bilinear form induces an \emph{exceptional isogeny} $\psi: \SO_{2n+1}\to\Sp_{2n}$ (more details on p.~\pageref{bn_cn}).
+In this case, $\psi$ is bijective and it follows that $H\subseteq \SO_{2n+1}$ is $\SO_{2n+1}$-cr if and only if $\psi(H)$ is $\Sp_{2n}$-cr. \end{enumerate} \end{remarks}